Joseph Tsang Mang Kin

-Fond of poetry, history and philosophy and writing in both French and English, he has produced hundreds of sonnets, essays, plays on topics related to the history of Mauritius, slavery and religion in the Indian Ocean, Mauritius diplomacy, Mauritian literature, the Francophonie, the first centuries of Christianity, the people and the Hakka culture, Chinese philosophy, especially Taoism, French and Egyptian freemasonry and the cultural divide between China and the West.
+Fond of poetry, history, and philosophy and writing in both French and English, he produced hundreds of sonnets, essays, plays on topics related to the history of Mauritius, slavery and religion in the Indian Ocean, Mauritius diplomacy, Mauritian literature, the Francophonie, the first centuries of Christianity, the people and the Hakka culture, Chinese philosophy, especially Taoism, French and Egyptian freemasonry and the cultural divide between China and the West.

-He is married, with three adult children and four grandchildren.

-Early life
+Early life and education

 Joseph Tsang Mang Kin was born on 12 March 1938, in Chinatown, Port-Louis, Mauritius, as the second child of the family.
-Willy Tsang Mang Kin, his father, born in 1910, is a Chinese, namely Hakka, immigrant from Moyen, Canton, who settled in Mauritius in 1932, at age 22, and his mother, Solange Atuchen (Wong Sen Siou), was born at Mount Estate, Pamplemousses, Mauritius in 1920.
+Willy Tsang Mang Kin, his father, born in 1910, was a Chinese, namely Hakka, immigrant from Moyen, Canton, who settled in Mauritius in 1932, at age 22, and his mother, Solange Atuchen (Wong Sen Siou), was born at Mount Estate, Pamplemousses, Mauritius in 1920.
 In 1940, Pierre-Michel Tsang Mang Kin, Joseph's only senior sibling, died at age 3, giving Joseph seniority over the upcoming 11 brothers and sisters.

 Joseph Tsang Mang Kin was brought up in a totally Hakka environment and attended the Chinese Middle School in China Town, Port-Louis, Mauritius, from 1942 to 1946.
 In 1947, he attended l'Ecole des Cassis, government public school in Port-Louis up to 1949.
 In January 1950, he was admitted to the Royal College Port-Louis which he left in 1956, after obtaining his Higher School Certificate.

 Raised and educated in the Mauritian capital, Port-Louis, Joseph started dabbling in poetry as a teenager at age 14, composing his first sonnet in 1952, entitled: " Ode to Inspiration", followed by several compilations which he later published, generally orbiting around Philosophy.

 Teaching career

 In 1957, at age 18, he began working as a reporter in the Chinese Daily News, teaching at the Bhujoharry College and the St Andrew's School, while studying in parallel for his B.A (honors) in English and French from the University of London, subsequently graduating in 1960.
-In 1961, he married Marie Reine Yuen, and had three children : Oswald, Sabrina and Deborah.
+In 1961, he married Marie Reine Yuen, and had three children : Oswald, Sabrina, and Deborah.
 From 1962 to 1967, he continued his teaching career at the Royal College of Port-Louis.